-- 217. Impact.
-The housing complex cannot be complete and ready for its tenants until the infrastructure works are inspected for completion; the site is cleared of construction debris and damages repaired.
-However, there is a risk that site could be abandoned and left with unmanaged wastes, debris and other temporary structures used during the construction phase. - 218.
-Mitigation.
+220. Impact.
+The housing complex cannot be complete and ready for its tenants until the infrastructure works are inspected for completion, the site is cleaned of construction debris and damages repaired.
+However, there is a risk that site could be abandoned and left with unmanaged wastes, debris and other temporary structures used during the construction phase.

+221. Mitigation.
 Once the construction is over, the contractor will be responsible for ensuring decommissioning of all temporary worker camps.
-All temporary structures will be dismantled/demolished, temporary septic tanks (if not connected to the central sewer) will be emptied out and covered with an adequate amount of soil.
+All temporary structures will be dismantled/demolished, temporary septic tanks and soak pits covered with an adequate amount of soil.
 All construction materials and debris will be removed before handing the site to the PIU.
-Any damaged property (government or private) will be repaired and/compensated before final leaving the site.
-The site will then be replanted with appropriate species during landscaping and creation of green spaces.
+Any property (government or private) will be repaired and/compensated before final leaving the site.
+The site will then be replanted with appropriate local species during landscaping and creation of green spaces.

-219. For more specific actions on the decommissioning activities, the Contractor shall follow international best practices such as those in World Bank Environmental Health and Safety (EHS) Guidelines on Construction and Decommissioning Activities.
+222. For more specific actions on the decommissioning activities, the Contractor shall follow international best practices such as those in World Bank Environmental Health and Safety (EHS) Guidelines on Construction and Decommissioning Activities.68

-F. Anticipated Impacts and Mitigation Measures During Operation Phase
+E. Anticipated Impacts and Mitigation Measures during Operation Phase